 The future success of libraries will be determined by how successfully they respond to the changing needs and aspirations of communities, and the constantly evolving digital world.

-You can learn more about the creation and current progress of Ambition & Opportunity by reading about the National Strategy Advisory Group.
+If you would like a hard copy of Ambition & Opportunity, our Realising Ambition & Opportunity brochure or accompanying poster, please get in touch.
+You can also learn more about the individual aims and current progress of Ambition & Opportunity by reading our National Strategy Advisory Group page.